valerieniloinsigh31/FitForWork_v1/README.md

 <li>Ecommerce-ability to pay for something</li>
 <li>Support throughout fitness journey</li>
 <li>Evidence provided for success of following such plans in the past</li>
-<li>Can view testimonials by individuals in similar circumstances...same job type</li>
+<li>Can view testimonials by individuals in similar occupations as consumer</li>
 <li>Ability to review experience</li>
 <li>Trial period</li>
 <li>Probably something on nutrition</li>